 DeepRiver AS needed to test the energy efficiency of their turbine design, called the Pilot Turbine, to determine which design solutions would improve their turbine.
-Their prototype was based on an old water wheel concept, which was full‐scaled tested in Klapeida, Lithuania.
+There are many types of water turbine designs.
+This prototype was based on an old water wheel concept, which was full‐scaled tested in Klaipėda, Lithuania.

-Although paper calculations gave a promising efficiency and the physical test also showed good results, it was still important to deeper understand the behavior of water through the turbine construction, for example, how the pressure is distributed on the turbine blades.
+Although paper calculations gave a promising efficiency and the physical test also showed good results, it was still important to gain a deeper understanding of the behavior of water through the turbine construction.
+For example, it is essential to appreciate how the pressure is distributed on the turbine blades.

-The project then moved to a critical stage, where modifications and improvements to the design had to be implemented in the technical drawings for the final turbine version construction.
-For the validations, Trond considered investing in on‐site testing with an on‐premise CFD simulation software license, however, the costs proved to be too high.
+The project moved to a critical stage, where the modifications and improvements to the design had to be implemented in the technical drawings for the final turbine version construction.
+For the validations, Trond considered investing in on‐site testing with an on‐premises CFD simulation software license, however, the costs proved to be too high.

-While searching for a more optimal solution, Trond learned about SimScale, a powerful, cost‐ efficient numerical analysis tool that could be used to verify each of the design changes before the company started full production.
+While searching for a more optimal solution, Trond learned about SimScale, a powerful, cost‐effective numerical analysis tool that could be used to verify each of the design changes before the company started full production.

-With SimScale, Trond was able to set up and run CFD simulations to better understand the local conditions, and analyze parameters, including flow rate, turbulence, frequency and rotations effect on flow.
+With SimScale, Trond was able to set up and run CFD simulations to better understand the local conditions and analyze parameters, including flow rate, turbulence, frequency, and rotation effect on the flow.

-Firstly, Trond ran 2 simulations on the Pilot Turbine.
-Physical tests and simulations matched each other’s conclusion, and both made it obvious that the turbine construction should be more streamlined.
+Firstly, Trond ran two simulations on the Pilot Turbine.
+Physical tests and simulations matched each other’s conclusions, and both made it obvious that the turbine construction should be more streamlined.
 Later, incremental changes to the design were made.
 Each version was tested using simulation until the final version was ready.

-The meshing took about 35 minutes with 16 cores, and each simulation took approximately 1,5 hour on 32 cores.
-Incompressible fluid flow with “k‐omega SST” (k–ω) turbulent model was chosen.
+The meshing took about 35 minutes with 16 cores, and each simulation took approximately 1/2 hours on 32 cores.
+The incompressible fluid flow with k‐omega SST (k–ω) turbulent model was chosen.
 The whole construction to be analyzed was about 3 x 3 x 6 meters, and a quarter of the construction model was simulated to save computing time.

 The simulation results helped Trond to better understand how to capture pressure to obtain more energy from the water flow, and how to avoid unnecessary turbulence and drag.
-The simulations have also contributed to increase the effectiveness of the water turbine design.
-By far, although the optimized turbine construction is reduced by 30% in size, has almost half the number of turbine blades and a smaller diameter of the turbine, the new design is still as effective as its predecessor.
+The simulations have also contributed to increasing the effectiveness of the water turbine design.
+Although the optimized turbine construction was reduced by 30% in size, has almost half the number of turbine blades and the turbine has a smaller diameter, the new design is still as effective as its predecessor.

-The images above show a comparison of the turbulent kinetic energy for the initial casing design (first) and the optimised casing design (second).
-The optimised design has vastly reduced turbulence, resulting in a more streamlined flow around the casing.
+The images above show the comparison of the turbulent kinetic energy for the initial casing design (first) and the optimized casing design (second).
+The optimized design had vastly reduced turbulence, resulting in a more streamlined flow around the casing.

-“When comparing local software with SimScale: with on-premise CAE software it took 1 hour to prepare the geometry, 1 hour to set up the simulation, and up to 49 computing hours to complete one run; however with SimScale, the processing time was dramatically decreased to 1,5 hours in real time on 32 cores (48 hour computing time on 32 cores).
-On top of that, with the ability to run multiple simulations at the same time, I was able to use up to 150 computing hours in just 2 working days.”, said Trond Gudmundsen.
+“When comparing local software with SimScale, with on-premises CAE software, it took 1 hour to prepare the geometry, 1 hour to set up the simulation, and up to 49 computing hours to complete one run; however with SimScale, the processing time was dramatically decreased to 1/2 hours in real time on 32 cores (48 hour computing time on 32 cores).
+On top of that, with the ability to run multiple simulations at the same time, I was able to use up to 150 computing hours in just 2 working days,” said Trond Gudmundsen.

-The progress bar on the platform, as well as e‐mail notifications also give a clear overview of ongoing and finished work, and let Trond better control the pace of client projects.
+The progress bar on the platform, as well as the email notifications, give a clear overview of the ongoing and finished work, and enabled Trond to better control the pace of client projects.

-“SimScale Customer support is positively surprising, because usually the customer pays a lot of money but needs to wait days or even weeks for support reply.
-SimScale service has a very clear structure, that one account manager and one support engineer are my only points of contact to listen to my request, and positively keep me updated.” added Trond.
+“SimScale customer support is positively surprising because usually the customer pays a lot of money but needs to wait days or even weeks for a support reply.
+SimScale service has a very clear structure, that one account manager and one support engineer are my only points of contact to listen to my request, and positively keep me updated,” added Trond.

-Currently, our senior CFD support engineer Dr. Pawel Sosnowski is collaborating with Trond for whenever he needs technical assistance.
+Currently, our senior CFD Support Engineer, Dr. Pawel Sosnowski, is collaborating with Trond for technical assistance needs.
 We are looking forward to seeing the finished product of this new water turbine design produced by DeepRiver AS!

-Want to read more success stories of SimScale customers?
-You might find this article interesting: Tokyowheel: Simulating Carbon Fiber Racing Wheels with SimScale
+Do you want to read more success stories of SimScale customers?
+You might find this article interesting: Tokyowheel: Simulating Carbon Fiber Racing Wheels with SimScale.